Les Holden: World War I

 Holden enlisted in the Australian Imperial Force on 26 May 1915, and was posted to the 4th Light Horse Brigade as a private.
-He departed for Egypt aboard the transport A29 Suevic on 13 June.
+He departed for Egypt aboard the transport HMAT A29 Suevic on 13 June.
 Serving as a driver first in the Middle East and then on the Western Front, his mechanical ability and sense of adventure led him to volunteer for the Australian Flying Corps (AFC) in December 1916.
 After qualifying as a pilot in England, he was commissioned a lieutenant and posted to No. 2 Squadron.
 Commanded by Major Oswald Watt, No. 2 Squadron's personnel included many former Lighthorsemen, as well as mechanics from the AFC's first combat formation, the Mesopotamian Half Flight.
 The force trained extensively in England commencing in January 1917, before deploying to the Western Front that September.
 Holden was involved in the AFC's first day of combat in France; just after noon on 2 October, in the vicinity of Saint-Quentin, he and his wingman engaged a German two-seater that managed to escape.

-Because its Airco DH.5s were handicapped as fighters by engine problems and low speed, No. 2 Squadron was employed mainly in ground support duties.
+Because its Airco DH.5s were handicapped when used as fighters by engine problems and low speed, No. 2 Squadron was employed mainly in ground support duties.
 During the fog-shrouded opening day of the Battle of Cambrai on 20 November, Holden bombed and machine-gunned a German communications trench from altitudes as low as 20 or 30 ft.
 He returned to a forward airfield near Havrincourt Wood with his plane "a flying wreck", in the words of the official history of Australia in the war: "Every part of it was shot full of holes, including petrol-tank, tail-plane, both longerons, and part of the undercarriage, while the elevator control was shot clean away."
 Two days later he repeated the exercise with similar consequences for his aircraft—"clear evidence of the dangers of the work and of his own good luck", as the official history put it.
-This brace of close calls gained him the nicknames "Lucky Les" and "the homing pigeon".
+These two close calls gained him the nicknames "Lucky Les" and "the homing pigeon".
 He was recommended for the Military Cross on 3 December for his actions of 20 November.
 The award was promulgated in the London Gazette on 4 February 1918, and the citation appeared on 5 July: